RunestoneInteractive/runestoneinteractive.github.io/source/directives.rst

     .. activecode:: tour_example
-       :tour_1: "Line by Line Tour"; 1: file_for_one; 2: file_for_two
+       :tour_1: "Line by Line Tour"; 1: file_name_for_one; 2: file_name_for_two

        print "line one"
        print "line two"

+A tool has been developed to easily record and create the directive syntax for an audiotour of an active code window.
+You can find it `here <https://github.com/CSLearning4U/AudioTourTool>`_.

 **Developer Notes**

 Each activecode window is running in the browser.
 There is no need to connect to a server, or to even be online, for these examples to work.
-The activecode directive makes use of **Skulpt** (``www.skulpt.org``).
-Skulpt is an open source javascript implementation of Python.
+The activecode directive makes use of **Skulpt** (``www.skulpt.org``), which is an open source javascript implementation of Python.

 Normally an output from a print statment is appended to a ``<pre></pre>`` element in the web page.
 Graphical output, such as the turtle graphics program in the example, is done on a ``<canvas>``.